ryanlelek/Raneto/content/pages/tutorials/deploying-raneto-to-heroku.md

 Next we need to "push" our Git repository to Heroku by running:

-    $ git push heroku master
+    $ git push heroku main

 You should see Heroku go through its deployment steps and successfully deploy your app.
-Note that you will need to run the `git push heroku master` command after your commit changes every time you want to publish your Raneto site.
+Note that you will need to run the `git push heroku main` command after your commit changes every time you want to publish your Raneto site.

 Finally we just need to make sure that we have one dyno running our `web` process.
 This command only needs to be run this one time.